We are launching on AppSumo soon. Join the waitlist to get first access to our best lifetime deal, plus an additional insane early-bird bonus offer.

 Specific schema categories (e.g., Product, Organization) found in your code.

-Can I have multiple schema types on one page?
+Can I use multiple schema types on a single page?

 Try our other free SEO and AI tools